ahanamallik1/AutoDrive/README.md

 Project Overview

 This project is a Next.js application built for listing electric vehicles (EVs).
-It provides features like searching, filtering, sorting, and pagination, along with a detailed view for each vehicle.
+It provides features like searching, AutoComplete Search, filtering and pagination, along with a detailed view for each vehicle.

 Tech Stack